What is MPPSC ?

-The decision of the Commission as to the eligibility of a candidate for admission to the examination or other matters shall be final.
+The decision of the Commission as to the eligibility of a candidate for admission to the Examination or other matters shall be final.
 No representation or correspondence shall be entertained on this point.
-The admission to the preliminary examination shall be provisional.
-If on verification at any stage of selection, it is found that a candidate does not fulfil all the eligibility conditions, or gives false/erroneous information, his candidature shall be cancelled.
-If any of his claims is found to be incorrect, he may render himself liable to disciplinary action by the commission in terms of Rule 16 given below.
+The admission to the Preliminary Examination shall be provisional.
+If, on verification at any stage of selection, it is found that a candidate does not fulfill all the eligibility conditions or gives false/erroneous information, his candidature shall be canceled.
+If any of his claims are found to be incorrect, he may render himself liable to disciplinary action by the Commission in terms of Rule 16 given below.

-Preliminary examination is just a screening test, hence the commission doesn't ask for any certificates to accompany the application form for the preliminary examination and eligibility for the examination is not inquired into at that stage.
-All the applicants shall be admitted to the preliminary examination without exception, but a close scrutiny of the application forms of the Main Examination will be done at the time of preparing the results of the Main Examination, that is, at the time of determining the eligibility of the candidates for interview.
+A preliminary Examination is just a screening test; hence the Commission doesn't ask for any certificates to accompany the application form for the Preliminary Examination, and eligibility for the Examination is not inquired into at that stage.
+All the applicants shall be admitted to the preliminary Examination without exception, but close scrutiny of the application forms of the Main Examination will be done at the time of preparing the results of the Main Examination, that is, at the time of determining the eligibility of the candidates for interview.
 Application forms not enclosing the required certificates shall be rejected.
-Therefore, the candidates should thoroughly ensure their eligibility before applying, as to whether they fulfil the requirements/conditions laid down in the advertisement, lest they should be disappointed afterwards.
+Therefore, the candidates should thoroughly ensure their eligibility before applying as to whether they fulfill the requirements/conditions laid down in the advertisement, lest they should be disappointed afterward.

-No candidate shall be admitted either to preliminary examination or Main Examination unless he/she holds an admission card issued by the Commission.
-If any error is observed in the admission card, it shall be the liability of the candidate to immediately contact the commission's office for correction thereof.
+No candidate shall be admitted either to the preliminary Examination or Main Examination unless he/she holds an admission card issued by the Commission.
+If any error is observed in the admission card, it shall be the liability of the candidate to immediately contact the Commission's office for correction thereof.

-Application form, filled partially/erroneously/found with over writting/not signed at desired spaces/having missing self signed desired number of photographs or found without appropriate Bank Draft of requisite amount, shall be rejected.
+Application form, filled partially/erroneously/found with overwriting/not signed at desired spaces/having missing self-signed desired number of photographs or found without appropriate Bank Draft of requisite amount, shall be rejected.

 - The candidates claiming any relaxation in age or any other concession must attach, with their application forms for the Main Examination, a photocopy of the appropriate certificate issued by the competent authority.
-A permanent caste certificate relating to Scheduled Castes, Scheduled Tribes or Other Backward Classes, issued by a sub-divisional officer (Revenue), who is authorized by the government of Madhya Pradesh to issue caste certificate must be attached compulsorily with the application form.
-In case of married women, the caste certificate held by their father alone will be accepted.
-If a candidate fails to produce permanent certificate of caste and other certificates in original, at the time of interview, his candidature shall be rejected for which the candidate himself shall be responsible.
+A permanent caste certificate relating to Scheduled Castes, Scheduled Tribes, or Other Backward Classes, issued by a sub-divisional officer (Revenue), who is authorized by the Government of Madhya Pradesh to issue caste certificates, must be attached compulsorily with the application form.
+In the case of married women, the caste certificate held by their father alone will be accepted.
+If a candidate fails to produce a permanent certificate of caste and other certificates in original at the time of the interview, his candidature shall be rejected, for which the candidate himself shall be responsible.
 Any undertaking or representation by the candidates in this connection, while not accepting them, shall just be filed.
 In the absence of the required certificates, their cases for a claim to any relaxation/concession shall not be considered.

-- A candidate claiming age concession as retrenched government servant of Madhya Pradesh, should produce in original a certificate from the Head of the Department or office from where he was retrenched, stating the designation of each post held by him, the date of appointment and leaving in respect of each post and also certifying that he was discharged because of reduction in establishment.
-He should also produce an attested copy of the certificate of his registration at the Employment Exchange, if any.
+- A candidate claiming age concession as retrenched government servant of Madhya Pradesh should produce in original a certificate from the Head of the Department or office from where he was retrenched, stating the designation of each post held by him, the date of appointment, and leaving in respect of each post and also certifying that he was discharged because of a reduction in establishment.
+He should also produce an attested copy of the certificate of his registration at the Employment Exchange if any.

-- A candidate claiming age concession as an ex-serviceman should produce in original a certificate from his last Ministry/Office indicating the dates of commencement and discharge in respect of his Defence service, and that he was retrenched or declared surplus as a result of the recommendation of the Economic Unit or due to routine reduction in establishment, as the case may be.
-He should also produce an attested copy of his registration at the Employment Exchange, if any.
+- A candidate claiming age concession as an ex-serviceman should produce in original a certificate from his last Ministry/Office indicating the dates of commencement and discharge in respect of his Defence service and that he was retrenched or declared surplus as a result of the recommendation of the Economic Unit or due to routine reduction in the establishment, as the case may be.
+He should also produce an attested copy of his registration at the Employment Exchange if any.